Interactive Visual Reasoning under Uncertainty: Related Work

-While the proposed \ac{est} environment is based on the Blicket setup and visually similar to the ACRE dataset, the new interactive environment emphasizes a drastically different problem: Apart from figuring out the hidden causal factors, the agent is also tasked with making maximally meaningful exploration from an initial setup of high uncertainty and aggregating the collected information to update its belief and guide its next decision, resembling the procedure in scientific research.
+While the proposed \ac{env} environment is based on the Blicket setup and visually similar to the ACRE dataset, the new interactive environment emphasizes a drastically different problem: apart from figuring out the hidden causal factors, the agent is also tasked with making maximally meaningful exploration from an initial setup of high uncertainty and aggregating the collected information to update its belief and guide its next decision.